Gordon Johncock: Second retirement

 Johncock completed a sixth-place finish in the 1991 Indianapolis 500, despite having flu-like symptoms the morning of the race.
-His final race was the 1992 Indianapolis 500, where he dropped out with engine failure.
-Since his retirement, Johncock has distanced himself from motorsports, and focuses on his timber business in Michigan.
+His final race was the 1992 Indianapolis 500, where he dropped out of the race with engine failure.

+Since his retirement, Johncock has distanced himself from motorsports, and instead focused on his timber business in Michigan.
 He participated in a 2004 interview on ESPN Classic's "Big Ticket" review of the 1982 Indy 500.

-In the interview, he admitted that his interests in racing were now limited, and was no longer his daily focus.
-In discussing the 1973 race, Johncock appeared to have made peace with the circumstances.
-While most discredit the race as being rain-shortened, and for its overall miserable memories, Johncock insisted that his car was undoubtedly the fastest on the track, led easily, and was not simply in front at the time of the red flag by chance.
+In the interview, he admitted that his interest in racing was now limited, and was no longer his daily focus.
+In discussing the 1973 race, Johncock appeared to have made peace with the circumstances of the miserable memories that were associated with the rain-shortened race, while insisting that his car was undoubtedly the fastest on the track, led easily, but unfortunately was not in front at the time the red flag appeared.

 Johncock chose not to attend the 2011 Indianapolis 500, which celebrated the 100th anniversary of the first race.
-Despite the fact that all living former participants, and particularly living former winners, were invited, Johncock did not attend any of the festivities, seemingly by choice.
-A year later, Speedway officials again invited him to attend, and he did return to the Speedway and participated in pre-race festivities at the 2012 race.
+Despite the fact that all living former participants, and particularly living former winners, were invited.
+Johncock did not attend any of the festivities, seemingly by choice.
+A year later, Speedway officials again invited him to attend the 2012 Indianapolis 500, and this time he did return to the Speedway and participated in pre-race festivities.

-During the lead up to the 2023 Indianapolis 500, officials from Borg-Warner invited Johncock to Indianapolis in celebration of the 50th anniversary of his win there in 1973.
+During the lead up to the 2023 Indianapolis 500, officials from Borg-Warner invited Johncock back to Indianapolis in celebration of the 50th anniversary of his 1973 win.
 Johncock and his extended family took a ceremonial lap around the Speedway in a tour bus.
-After stopping for pictures at the Yard of Bricks, Johncock got into the driver's seat of the bus and took his family for an impromptu second, and final, lap around the track.
-As Johncock was not given an official Victory Banquet in 1973 owing to the fatality that occurred during the race and because of the excessive delays, the Speedway offered an official Victory Banquet to receive his Champion Driver's Trophy, first awarded in 1988 for race winners and since 2013 has been awarded on milestone anniversaries, Johncock expounded on his life outside of racing, saying that farming was what he was always "caring to do."
+After stopping off for pictures at the Yard of Bricks, Johncock got into the driver's seat of the bus and took his family for an impromptu second, and final lap around the track.

+As Johncock was not given an official Victory Banquet in 1973 owing to the fatality that occurred during that race and because of the excessive delays, the Speedway offered an official Victory Banquet for Johncock to receive his Champion Driver's Trophy, first awarded in 1988 for race winners and since 2013, has been awarded on milestone anniversaries.
+It was at that celebration that Johncock expounded on his life outside of racing, saying that farming was what he was always "caring to do."